ekpangmichael/go-httpbin/README.md

-1. Run the command below to deploy the vpc and the kubernetes cluster
+1. Run the command below to deploy the vpc and the kubernetes cluster .
+Ensure you have configured your AWS credentials